hbs-rcs/just_enough_unix/just_enough_unix.md

 /Users/rfreeman/
 [rfreeman@rfreeman-mbp: ~]$

-# Moving around: We need to be able to move about the filesystem.
-The main command for this is cd (change directory).
+# COMMANDS FORMAT:
 #
-# Commands Format:
 # cd LOCATION
 # ls [options] PATHNAME
 # pushd DIRNAME
 # pwd
 # popd

+# Moving around: We need to be able to move about the filesystem.
+The main command for this is cd (change directory).

 cd /Users
 # this takes you back to 'home'